m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 # bug bounty hunting and VDP

-I think it started as safe haven for ethical hackers to report security findings but has now turned into a vibrant eco-system.
+I think it started as safe haven for ethical hackers to report security findings but has now turned into a vibrant eco-system & booming business.

 There are bug bounty platforms that act as the mediators between companies and hackers.

-The scope is clearly defined and genuine findings can earn big cash.

-Sounds appealing?

-Certainly to me but its highly competitive.
+bug bounties are awarded to those who find serious issues.

 There are public and private programs